-Welcome to the 2021 Chelan County Fair!
-We are happy to once again be welcoming everyone back to the fair and this year's fair will prove to be better than ever.
+Welcome to the 2022 Chelan County Fair!
+We are happy to once again be welcoming everyone back to the fair and this year's fair will prove to be better than ever as we celebrate 70 years of county fun for everyone.
+A Fair to Remember!

-We want to give a special THANK YOU to everyone who supported the Virtual 4-H and FFA livestock sale in 2020.
 This year we have a little something for everyone, come see the livestock shows and animals, check out all of the different exhibitor buildings and ride the carnival rides.
-We have plenty of entertainment each and every day of the fair, including a free concert Friday Night featuring Jerrod Niemann, the livestock auction on Saturday, PRCA Rodeo on Saturday night and Sunday afternoon, and a jam-packed schedule of entertainment in between.
+We have plenty of entertainment each and every day of the fair, including not 1 but 2 free concerts, with your admission ticket into the fair.
+Thursday night will be Christian artist Ryan Stevenson and Friday Night will be featuring Eddie Montgomery of Montgomery Gentry, the livestock auction on Saturday, as well as our free PRCA Rodeo on Saturday night and Sunday afternoon, with your admission ticket into the fair, and a jam-packed schedule of entertainment in between.